Our People

 Mark Christiani

-Mark Christiani serves as the East Coast Human Performance Integration (HPI) Manager for O2X Human Performance, where he supports and develops On-Site Specialists across multiple locations while helping integrate strength and conditioning, injury prevention, and holistic human performance programs for tactical and industrial organizations.
+Mark Christiani serves as the East Coast Human Performance Integration (HPI) Manager for O2X Human Performance, where he supports, develops, and mentors On-Site Specialists across multiple contracts and locations.
+In this role, Mark helps integrate comprehensive human performance programs focused on strength and conditioning, injury prevention, recovery, and long-term readiness for tactical and industrial populations.
+He works closely with both leadership teams and embedded specialists to ensure programs are operationally effective, sustainable, and aligned with client mission requirements.

 Dave Burke